TaskarCenterAtUW/TDEI-osw-datasvc-ts/README.md

 - `Client`, makes HTTP GET calls to `Gateway`
     - Retrive the list of OSW files with/without search criteria.
-    - Download the OSW file given the tdei_record_id
+    - Download the OSW file given the tdei_dataset_id

 - `Data Service`, authorizes the every incoming request against the `Auth Service`